SUDAN: Ya Dunya - Sharhabil Ahmed

 He also returns to his roots on this album, featuring two songs that are entirely oud based, named Bulbultain and Hirman, that hark back to the music of Ahmed’s youth, and they’re both utterly fantastic pieces of music.
 With the inclusion of these songs, here is possibly an element of an old man reflecting back on his youth, but also perhaps a desire to represent a more traditional aspect to Sudanese music to audiences outside of Sudan.
 It is on these acoustic tracks, with just oud accompaniment that we get to hear Ahmed at his most vulnerable, and though I love the more bombastic tracks with full band accompaniment, its his ability to convey that sincerity through the tone of his voice alone that makes me come back again and again, even though I do not know what he is saying in the lyrics.

 This is not a ground-breaking album – the ground was broken long ago by a younger Ahmed and his fellow band members, and Sudanese music has moved on.
 It is not an album that will make you rethink the way you felt about a particular genre or style.
 What it is, in fact, is a supremely fun album yet moving album by a grand old master of his craft.
-Listening to this you can easily envisage in one’s mind’s eye sitting in a shisha bar in Khartoum watching this unassuming elderly gentleman pick up an oud or a guitar and slowly but surely gaining the attention of everyone in the room.
-On first reflection I found this album to be an exuberant celebration of the Sudanese jazz and rock of the 1960s, but once I listened even deeper, Ahmed’s vocal quality, with its lilting resonance and gentle but forceful power that is rich with expressive emotion is what keeps me hooked.
+Listening to this one can easily envisage in one’s mind’s eye sitting in a shisha bar in Khartoum watching this unassuming elderly gentleman pick up an oud or a guitar and slowly but surely gaining the attention of everyone in the room.
+On first reflection I found this album to be an exuberant celebration of the Sudanese jazz and rock of the 1960s, but once I listened even deeper, Ahmed’s vocal quality, with its deep resonance and gentle but forceful power that is rich with expressive emotion, is what keeps me hooked.